danialgoodwin/dev/git-github-cheat-sheet.md

 2. Install Git, allow Git to have contextual options in File Explorer during the install process, aka defaults.
 3. In File Explorer, navigate to the project that you want to use with Git.
 4. Right-click, and select Git Bash.
 5. Configure Git.
-Type in the following, replacing the information within the quotation marks:
+Type in the following, replacing the information within the quotation marks: (Every commit will have these detials)

         git config --global user.name "Your Name"
         git config --global user.email "your@email.com"